-- 184. Paragraph 10 of the Regulations requires the Regulator to consider the short and the long term when assessing risks.
+185. Paragraph 10 of the Regulations requires the Regulator to consider the short and the long term when assessing risks.
 The Regulator takes account of the likelihood and impact of an adverse outcome over the foreseeable future, and does not disregard a risk on the basis that an adverse outcome might only occur in the longer term.
-However, as with any predictive process, accuracy is often greater in the shorter rather than longer term. - 185.
-The Regulator engages in ongoing oversight of licences to take account of future findings or changes in circumstances.
-If a licence was issued, this ongoing oversight would be achieved through post release review (PRR) activities.
-The three components of PRR are: - adverse effects reporting system (Section 5.1) - requirement to collect additional specific information (Section 5.2) - review of the RARMP (Section 5.3). - 186.
-The outcomes of these PRR activities may result in no change to the licence or could result in the variation, cancellation or suspension of the licence.
+However, as with any predictive process, accuracy is often greater in the shorter rather than longer term.

+186. The Regulator engages in ongoing oversight of licences to take account of future findings or changes in circumstances.
+This ongoing oversight will be achieved through post release review (PRR) activities.
+The three components of PRR are:

+- adverse effects reporting system (Section 5.1) - requirement to collect additional specific information (Section 5.2) - review of the RARMP (Section 5.3).

+187. The outcomes of these PRR activities may result in no change to the licence or could result in the variation, cancellation or suspension of the licence.